2026 Preliminary Conference Schedule

 4:00 PM - 5:00 PM

-• Dauphin County – Presenting on the Center for Employment Opportunities
+• Kelly Megonnel - Dauphin County SWA – Presenting on the Center for Employment Opportunities

-• Pennsylvania Recycling Markets Center - End uses and Products, PA Tire Markets
+• Meme Eichner - Pennsylvania Recycling Markets Center - End uses and Products, PA Tire Markets

-• How Cumberland County runs and funds their collection, its results, and what other counties in the state do in regard to tires, (funding, fees, etc.)
+• Marcus Snyder – How Cumberland County runs and funds their collection, its results, and what other counties in the state do in regard to tires, (funding, fees, etc.)

 5:15 PM - 6:00 PM Thursday Reception